Bridge + CARP crashes/freezes pfSense

 This configuration works well on 2.3.3+ (didn't test any previous releases), but fails on 2.4.1.

-#4 Updated by Harry Coin almost 2 years ago
+#4 Updated by Harry Coin about 2 years ago

 PF deadlocks once every 3 hours or so.
 There's a process holding a lock (carp lock, bridge lock)? which then I think fires off an ifconfig which in part wants to display carp status and there it sits.
 Interestingly VGA/keyboard ops are locked, but it is still possible to run any non-network related thread via the serial connection.
 There's lots of detail on the above referenced report.

-#7 Updated by James Freeman over 1 year ago
+#7 Updated by James Freeman almost 2 years ago

 Confirmed - I can also replicate this easily.
 CARP on a bridged interface, tested on 2.4.2 and 2.4.2_1 with no change. pfSense running on VMware ESXi 6.5 and VMware Workstation 14, e1000 emulated NIC's, fully repeatable on both platforms.
 Happy to help with any testing required on this.

-#8 Updated by Adam Boyhan over 1 year ago
+#8 Updated by Adam Boyhan almost 2 years ago

 Confirmed - We have 2 Netgate 8860 1u appliances setup with CARP + Bridge and when upgrading from 2.3.4 to 2.4.2_1 we hit this bug on both firewall's.
 Sometimes we would be ok for 10-15 minutes, other times we would make it past a hour of uptime.
 Ended up having to go back to 2.3.4 which is simply rock solid.

-#9 Updated by Jim Pingle over 1 year ago
+#9 Updated by Jim Pingle almost 2 years ago

 - Category set to CARP